shishenyxx/DeepMosaic/README.md

 [Return to Contents](#Contents)

-## We also prepared a [Snakemake wrapper](https://github.com/Virginiaxu/DeepMosaic/tree/master/Snakemake)
+## We also prepared a [Snakemake wrapper](https://github.com/Virginiaxu/DeepMosaic/tree/master/Snakemake) for DeepMosaic users.

 --------------------------------------------
 # Demo
 We have provided a simple example in the sub-directory of "demo".
 The directory includes the input files and the expected results from running DeepMosaic.
 User could refer to the example for the expected input format and output format.